bomonike/bomonike.github.io/scada.md

 <a target="_blank" href="https://inductiveautomation.com/exchange/">Induction's Exchange</a> website provides (at time of writing) 442 add-ons for download.

+Look for "Maker Edition Compatible" if you're running that.

-A sample package is a zip file contains a  README.md and MANIFEST file containing this example:
+A sample package is a zip file containing a README.md and MANIFEST file containing this example:
 ```
 {
 	"$schema": "http://json-schema.org/draft-07/schema#",